BookGen/BookGen/README.md

 If you have other build tasks which you need to complete, a simple `include` may not work for you.
 In this case, a match-anything pattern rule can be used to achieve the same effect.
-You donʼt need to override `srcdir` with a match-anything pattern rule because it will properly be inferred through calling `make` the second time:
+You don't need to override `srcdir` with a match-anything pattern rule because it will properly be inferred through calling `make` the second time:

 	Makefile: ;
 	%: force